C2SM/clim-sanity-checker/README.md

 # Sanity Checker for climate model

-This tool perfoms a statistical check of the output of a new climate simulation compared to a set of reference simulations, in order to identify systematic bias in the climatological results (due for example to a bug, or too aggressive compiler options).
+This tool performs a statistical check of the output of a new climate simulation compared to a set of reference simulations in order to identify systematic bias in the climatological results (due for example to a bug, or too aggressive compiler options).

 This tool is based on a Excel tool David Neubauer (ETHZ) developed for ECHAM-HAMMOZ :